-18. Agenda
+23.22.
+Agenda

-- (1) Prior to each Council meeting, the Corporate Officer shall prepare an agenda of all items to be considered by Council at the meeting. - (2) All items, delegations and reports for the agenda of a meeting of Council, other than a special meeting, must be delivered to the Corporate Officer by noon on the Wednesday prior to the Council meeting.
-Any item not delivered complete and in an agenda-ready format by the deadline shall be held to the next meeting of Council unless: - (a) the item is approved as a late item by the Chief Administrative Officer prior to the distribution of the agenda to Council members; or - (b) the item is added to the agenda by resolution of Council during Adoption of Agenda at a council meeting if the subject matter is of an urgent nature such that the item cannot be held to the next meeting of Council and information pertaining to the late item has been circulated to Council.
+- (1) Prior to each Council meeting, the Corporate Officer shall prepare an agenda of all items to be considered by Council at the meeting. - (2) All items, delegations, and reports for the agenda of a meeting of Council, other than a special meeting, must be delivered to the Corporate Officer by noon on the Wednesday immediately preceding the Council meeting.
+Any item not delivered complete and in an agenda-ready format by the deadline shall be held to the next meeting of Council unless: - a) the item is approved as a late item by the Chief Administrative Officer prior to the distribution of the agenda to Council members; or - b) the item is added to the agenda by an affirmative vote of the majority of the Council members present during Adoption of Agenda at a council meeting if the subject matter is of an urgent nature such that the item cannot be held to the next meeting of Council and information pertaining to the late item has been circulated to Council. - (3) Items added to the Agenda at time of Adoption of the Agenda will be considered under the Other Business section of the Agenda.